FOSI: Hybrid First and Second Order Optimization: Evaluation

-\item \textbf{Audio Classification (AC): } Training MobileNetV1 (approximately 4 million parameters) on the AudioSet dataset~\cite{audio_set}.
+\item \textbf{Audio Classification (AC): } Training MobileNetV1 (approximately 4 million parameters) on the AudioSet dataset~\citep{audio_set}.
 The dataset contains about 20,000 audio files, each 10 seconds long, with 527 classes and multiple labels per file.
 We converted the audio files into 1-second mel-spectrograms and used them as input images for the DNN.
 The multi-hot label vector of a segment is the same as the original audio file's label.

-\item \textbf{Language Model (LM): } Training an RNN-based character-level language model with over 1 million parameters on the Tiny Shakespeare dataset~\cite{tiny_shakespeare}.\footnote{The implementation is based on \url{https://github.com/deepmind/dm-haiku/tree/main/examples/rnn}.} For LM training batches are randomly sampled; hence, there is no defined epoch and we use $W=T$.
+\item \textbf{Language Model (LM): } Training an RNN-based character-level language model with over 1 million parameters~\citep{haiku2020github} on the Tiny Shakespeare dataset~\citep{tiny_shakespeare}.
+For LM training batches are randomly sampled; there is no defined epoch and we use $W=T$.

-\item \textbf{Autoencoder (AE): } Training an autoencoder model with roughly 0.5 million parameters on the CIFAR-10 dataset.\footnote{Model implementation is based on \url{https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/JAX/tutorial9/AE_CIFAR10.html} with latent dimension of size 128.} We observed that the HB optimizer in this case is sensitive to the learning rate and diverges easily.
+\item \textbf{Autoencoder (AE): } Training an autoencoder model with roughly 0.5 million parameters on the CIFAR-10 dataset.
+Implementation is based on~\citet{lippe2022uvadlc} with latent dimension size 128.
+We observed that the HB optimizer in this case is sensitive to the learning rate and diverges easily.
 Therefore we run FOSI with $c=1$ (prevents learning rate scaling) and $W=T$, which enables extra warmup iterations (number of iteration per epoch is 175).

 \item \textbf{Transfer Learning (TL): } Transfer learning from ImageNet to CIFAR-10.
 We start with a pre-trained ResNet-18 on ImageNet2012 and replace the last two layers with a fully-connected layer followed by a Softmax layer.
 We train the added fully-connected layer (5130 params), while the other layers are frozen (11 million parameters).